 Plenty of organisations are running ‘pay what you can’ schemes – so you can just pay for what you can afford in the cost of living crisis.
 There are theatres across the country where you can just pay a small amount to get in – like the Nottingham Playhouse.
 Or you could get cheap food at ‘pay what you can’ restaurants and cafes – like those run by the Real Junk Food Project.

 Have a games day

-A games day is a great way to keep the kids entertained and busy this Easter.
+A games day is a great way to keep the kids entertained and busy this summer.
 Dig out your favourite family games and puzzles from the back of the cupboard and get into the competitive spirit!
 You can swap games with a neighbour or friend for ‘new’ games that don’t cost you anything.
 Get your kids to create their own mini olympics with all their favourite games.

 Sign your kids up to a free holiday activity club

 If you need to get your youngsters out of the house or you have to work and need childcare, why not sign them up for a holiday club?
 Many activity groups run by local councils will be free of charge or cheap for families.
 There might be football or sports clubs, arts and drama classes and play schemes.
 It’s also worth checking if there are discounts if your child attends for a full week or subsidies for low-income families.
 Find out more on your local council’s website.